mzohaibnasir/langchainKnaik/README.md

 # RAG with agents - multiple sources(wiki, PDFs, texts , ARXiv)

+# Tools are interface that an agent, chain or LLM can use to interact with the world.

 suppose we have dependeny on folowing data sources ((wiki, PDFs, texts, ARXiv), we want tou integrate all these sources as wappers so we could implement this QA solution.

 we'll use